21 July 2023

 If you are seeking to transfer credit, be sure to consult with your home institution before committing to the program to ensure that your participation will be recognized.
 Your academic advisor may be required to approve a foreign course of study in advance of the program.

-EUR 1900: In addition to tuition, we recommend budgeting at least EUR 1550 for your stay in Hamburg; while all extracurricular activities are provided free of charge for participants, accommodation, travel expenses to/from Hamburg, etc. all come at an additional cost.
+EUR 2950: Participants with student status receive a 50% discount.
+In addition to tuition, we recommend budgeting at least EUR 1550 for your stay in Hamburg; while all extracurricular activities are provided free of charge for participants, accommodation, travel expenses to/from Hamburg, etc. all come at an additional cost.